no1xsyzy/fyp/outline.md

 3. High level languages (Python, JavaScript, etc.) are easy to develop with [@python_slow_dont_care]
 4. But slow in runtime [@why_high_level_slow] [@haswell_cache_cycles]

+## Better Workflow

+### Modularization

+1. Modularization is important in cooperating programming. [@CathedralBazaar]
+2. De-coupling is important in modularization; with object-oriented, de-coupling is not ensured [@mezini2004variability]; with reactive paradigm, de-coupling is ensured.
+3. Modularization before programming.

+### Premature Works

+1. Premature optimizaiton is not good. [@knuth_1974, vol. 6]
+2. Premature design is not good. [@graham_2004, vol. 2]
+3. Tinker on the fly makes programmer prevents premature optimizaiton and premature design.

 ## Other Problems about Existing Languages

-1. Too many hidden traps in common languages
+1. Too many hidden traps in common languages [@c_trap_pitfall]
-2. (Too) much effort to implement logging or debugging or bug reporting
+2. (Too) much effort to implement logging or debugging or bug reporting [@log4c] [@python_logging]
 3. Almost impossible to reproduce the runtime
+4. Cannot tinker/hack upon program on the fly [@on-the-fly_programming] [@wang2004fly]

 ## Aims and Objectives